cindyl5697/sep11-freedom-project/entries/entry03.md

 console log(text);
 }
 ```
+Based on the code above, when the user input a task and press "Enter", the input would appears on the console.log.

 In SCRIPT JS, After you write a task and click enter, the input will be store in the console log  the following 3 lines in the SCRIPT.JS: